 Kara et al 2012: short-term phyto dynamics difficult to reproduce

-Forecasting has been instrumental to society through the development of successful forecasts in multiple fields, including meteorology, economics, agricultural science, and epidemiology (citations from prospectus).
-Forecasting of ecological variables is in its relative infancy (Dietze, 2017) but has shown promise in many sub-disciplines of ecology (citations?
-Thomas et al 2019?
-Etc.).
 However, because ecological forecasting, and especially forecasting of HABs, is a developing field, there is not yet a consensus as to the best approach for predicting future water quality.
+In particular, it is unclear how well data-driven empirical models are able to predict ecological dynamics.
 In particular, it is unclear if data-driven empirical models or numerical simulation process-based models yield more accurate forecasts (Dietze, 2017).
-Based on a high-level literature review, we found that empirical modeling to produce ecological forecasts was chosen in a majority of studies (65%, n=17).
+Based on a high-level literature review, we found that empirical modeling to produce ecological forecasts was chosen in a majority of studies (65%, n=17, Table 1).

 Empirical models run the gamut from simplistic generalized linear models (GLM) to more complex machine-learning techniques such artificial neural networks (ANN).
 Use this paragraph to justify using linear models (simplistic approach may be more applicable across a broad range of drinking water systems and accessible to managers varying levels of modeling expertise)

-Uncertainties in forecasts
+Uncertainties in forecasts – set up definitions here of different kinds of uncertainty in forecasts

 Crucial to the application of forecast products in order to properly inform management decisions

-Often unconsidered or at least unreported
+Often unconsidered or at least unreported for managers, uncertainty, threshold of risk, check out decision support from dietze again

 To further assess the success of empirical models in forecasting HABs, we developed near-term (2 week), iterative forecasts using several types of autoregressive (AR) linear models.
 We aimed to answer three main questions:

 1. How well can we forecast near-term (two-week horizon) chlorophyll-a (a proxy for HABs) over a one-year time period?

+2. How does data assimilation outside of the training period improve forecast accuracy?

-2. What are the major contributions of uncertainty in our forecasts?
+3. What are the major contributions of uncertainty in our forecasts?